Just visited the nearby park to watch children play.

 A simple answer to that would be – over parenting.

-But, in detail – parents who are excessively involved in the lives of their children are helicopter parents.
+However, in detail, parents who are excessively involved in the lives of their children are helicopter parents.
 They take too much responsibility to ensure that their children have a successful life and healthy experience (which itself is not a healthy experience.)

 They are overprotective and want to be with their children all the time.
 Yes, they have the best intention to make their children’s lives smoother.
 But, they end up micromanaging the schedules of their children.
 This goes from intervening when the child is playing or planning to go and study with their friends.